-Institutions are required to establish and implement policies and procedures authorizing faculty, staff, and administrators to participate in decision-making processes (Board Policy and Administrative Procedure 1510 and Accreditation Standard IV.A.2.).
+Institutions are required to establish and implement "policy and procedures authorizing administrator, faculty, and staff participation in decision-making processes" (Accreditation Standard IV.A.2.).
 The policies make provisions for student participation and consideration of student views in those matters in which students have a direct and reasonable interest.
 Policies should specify the manner in which individuals bring forward ideas and work together on appropriate policy, planning and institutional governance (Accreditation Standard IV.A.2.).